 Throughout the six phases, all children are taught the grapheme/phoneme correspondences (GPC), high frequency words (including Tricky Words: those that do not conform completely to grapheme/phoneme correspondence rules) and how to use their phonetic knowledge to read and write both regular and irregular words.

-Phonics is taught daily as a 30 minute discrete lesson throughout the Foundation Stage and Key Stage One.
+Phonics is taught daily as a 30 minute discrete lesson throughout the Foundation Stage and Key Stage One following the completion of a baseline assessment.
 In Key Stage Two it is used as an intervention for those who need further support.

 Planning: